 The intuition of this lemma is simple.
-After the tax change some informal job opportunities became irrelevant for worker j.
-The change on the probability of being in the formal sector will be given by the probability of those opportunities, conditional on receiving an offer.
+After the tax change some informal job opportunities became irrelevant for workers j.
+The difference in the probability of being in the formal sector will be given by the probability of those opportunities, conditional on receiving an offer.